Judicial restraint: Examples

 Roe v.
 Wade (1973) is frequently cited as an example of judicial activism, but subsequent cases, such as Whole Woman's Health v.
 Hellerstedt (2016), have demonstrated judicial restraint by ruling in harmony with the precedent set by Roe or by delivering narrow rulings on specific questions that do not explicitly seek to overturn Roe in its entirety.

 Vacco v.
-Quill is an example of judicial restraint, in part for upholding a New York state law criminalizing physician-assisted suicide if the patient is terminally ill, and in part for refusing to set any new precedent such as a constitutionally protected right to die if terminally ill.
+Quill is an example of judicial restraint, in part for upholding a New York state law criminalizing physician-assisted suicide if the patient is terminally ill, and in part for refusing to set any new precedent such as a constitutionally protected right to die for patients who are terminally ill.

 Former Associate Justice Oliver Wendell Holmes Jr., considered to be one of the first major advocates of the philosophy of judicial restraint, described its importance in many of his books.
 One writer described Associate Justice Felix Frankfurter, a Democrat appointed by Franklin Roosevelt, as the "model of judicial restraint".

-William Rehnquist (Chief Justice 1986–2005) has been acknowledged as an advocate of judicial restraint, despite his Court's having overturned some precedents from the more liberal Warren Court.
-(In 1989, Lewis F. Powell Jr. analyzed decisions overruled by two previous Courts; Powell found that the "activist" Warren Court had explicitly overruled prior decisions 63 times in 16 years, whereas the Burger Court had overruled 61 decisions in 17 years — a "fairly constant" rate.)
+William Rehnquist, who served as chief justice from 1986 to 2005, has been acknowledged as an advocate of judicial restraint, despite his Court's having overturned some precedents from the more liberal Warren Court.
+(In 1989, Lewis F. Powell Jr. analyzed decisions overruled by two previous Courts: Powell found that the "activist" Warren Court had explicitly overruled prior decisions sixty-three times in sixteen years, whereas the Burger Court had overruled sixty-one decisions in seventeen years, a "fairly constant" rate.)

 Ashwander rules

-The United States Supreme Court employs a principle called Ashwander rules, settled in Ashwander v.
-TVA (297 US 288, 346-347 (1936)), state that where a controversy may be settled on a platform other than one involving constitutional adjudication, the court should avoid the constitutional question.
-It was articulated by Justice Louis D. Brandeis, are a set of principles used by the United States Supreme Court for avoiding constitutional rulings.
+The United States Supreme Court employs a principle known as the Ashwander rules, established in Ashwander v.
+Tennessee Valley Authority (297 U.S. 288, 346-347 (1936)).
+These rules state that if a controversy can be resolved on grounds other than those requiring constitutional adjudication, the Court should avoid addressing the constitutional question.
+Articulated by Justice Louis D. Brandeis, these principles guide the Court in steering clear of constitutional rulings whenever possible.

-Justice Louis Brandeis, concurring in Ashwander v.
-Tennessee Valley Authority, 297 U.S. 288 (1936), summarized some prudential rules for exercising judicial self-restraint and avoiding ruling on the constitutionality of congressional legislation:
+Justice Brandeis, concurring in Ashwander v.
+TVA, summarized several jurisprudential rules for exercising judicial self-restraint and avoiding rulings on the constitutionality of congressional legislation:

 The Court developed, for its own governance in the cases confessedly within its jurisdiction, a series of rules under which it has avoided passing upon a large part of all the constitutional questions pressed upon it for decision.
 They are: